 Birth celebrations in ancient China include a series of customs and rites, from pregnancy to the newborn's one-year-old birthday.

 Officially formed in Zhou Dynasty (1046 BC — 256 BC) and spread from nobles to civilians, people would hold rites for a newborn on the birthday, three days after birth, one month, a hundred days, and one-year-old birthday.

 Some details have been simplified or adjusted throughout history, but the main ceremonies are inherited well.

-Today, besides birthdays, full month and a hundred days celebrations are still common in China.
+Today, a full month and a hundred days of celebrations, besides birthdays, are still common in China.

 Preparations and Birth Celebration

 In some places, after a new couple found out their pregnant news, the father would write two names, one boy and one girl, and the mother would put it into a red envelope and seal it.
 (Read more about Chinese Names)

-After the baby was born, the father would hang a bow on the left side of the door if it's a boy, or hang a scarf or fabric belt on the right side if it’s a girl.
+After the baby was born, the father would hang a bow on the left side of the door if it was a boy and hang a scarf or fabric belt on the right side if it was a girl.

 Then, the parents would open the prepared red envelope together and tell the baby their name; some people could also name the baby on this day.

-Afterward, the husband would bring some gifts (varies in different places and dynasties of China), first to his in-laws and then to his own parents, to share the good news.
+Afterward, the husband would bring some gifts (varies in different places and dynasties of China), first to his in-laws and then to his parents, to share the good news.

 Three Days Celebration or San Zhao Li

-The rite that is held on the 3rd day of the baby's birth is named San Zhao or Xi San, the day to bathe the newborn and pray for a healthy life and future.
+The rite on the 3rd day of the baby's birth is named San Zhao or Xi San, the day to bathe the newborn and pray for a healthy life and future.